chahakp7/BookStore/README.md

 # BookStore
-A book store app made using java, along with mockito and JUnit.
-Test Driven Development (TDD) and MVC structure.
+a__A book store app made using java, along with mockito and JUnit. b__Test Driven Development (TDD) and MVC structure.